-NEI 99-01, Rev. 5 NEI 07-01, Rev. 0 (see Note 1) CPNPP Units 3 & 4 Preliminary EALS Justification Q 0 Ū None CU7 Initiating Condition - NOTIFICATION OF UNUSUAL EVENT CU9 Initiating Condition - NOTIFICATION OF UNUSUAL EVENT Deviation: There is no analogous Cold Shutdown or Refueling IC in NEI 99-01.
-NEI 99-01 considers an analog UNPLANNED Partial Loss of Indicating, Monitoring and Control Functions for ≥ 15 Minutes.
-UNPLANNED partial loss of indicating, monitoring and control functions for \geq 15 Minutes. control and annunciators for the current fleet of reactors.
+NEI 99-01, Rev. 5 NEI 07-01, Rev. 0 (see Note 1) CPNPP Units 3 & 4 Preliminary EALS Justification C IC IC None CU7 Initiating Condition - NOTIFICATION OF UNUSUAL EVENT CU9 Initiating Condition - NOTIFICATION OF UNUSUAL EVENT Deviation: There is no analogous Cold Shutdown or Refueling IC in NEI 99-01.
+NEI 99-01 considers an analog UNPLANNED Partial Loss of Indicating, Monitoring and Control Functions for ≥ 15 Minutes. and UNPLANNED partial loss of indicating, monitoring and control functions for ≥ 15 Minutes. control and annunciators for the current fleet of reactors.
 The US-APWR incorporates an advanced digital instrumentation and control system.
-Guidance Operating Mode Applicability: Cold Shutdown, Refueling Operating MODE Applicability: Cold Shutdown, Refueling Emergency Action Level Threshold: provided in NEI 07-01, Rev. 0, was used to develop the loss of digital I&C for the US-APWR.
+Guidance Operating Mode Applicability: Cold Shutdown, Refueling ling Operating MODE Applicability: Cold Shutdown, Refueling Emergency Action Level Threshold: provided in NEI 07-01, Rev. 0, was used to develop the loss of digital I&C for the US-APWR.
 The digital I&C systems used in the US-APWR are comparable Example Emergency Action Level Threshold: 1.
 UNPLANNED partial loss of Protection and Safety to the Westinghouse AP1000 specifically addressed in NEI 07-01.
-Note: The Emergency Director should not wait until the applicable time has elapsed, but should declare the event as soon as it is determined that the condition will likely exceed the applicable time.
-Monitoring System (PSMS) and Plant Control and Monitoring System (PCMS) indicating, monitoring and control functions for 15 minutes or longer.
+Note: The Emergency Director should not wait until the applicable time has elapsed, but should declare the event as soon as it is determined that the condition will likely exceed the applicable time. he vill Monitoring System (PSMS) and Plant Control and Monitoring System (PCMS) indicating, monitoring and control functions for 15 minutes or longer.
 Differences: The Emergency Director note was not included.
 This is procedural information incorporated in training.
 UNPLANNED partial Loss of [Site specific] Indicating, Monitoring, and Control Functions for 15 minutes or longer.
-None CA7 Initiating Condition - ALERT CA9 Initiating Condition - ALERT Deviation: Inability to Monitor and Control the Plant for \geq 15 Inability to Monitor and Control the Plant for \ge 15 Minutes.
-There is no analogous Cold Shutdown or Retueling IC in NEI 99-01.
-NEI 99-01 considers an analog Minutes.
+13 None CA7 Initiating Condition - ALERT CA9 Initiating Condition - ALERT Deviation: Inability to Monitor and Control the Plant for \ge 15 Inability to Monitor and Control the Plant for \ge 15 Minutes.
+There is no analogous Cold Shutdown or Refueling IC in NEI 99-01.
+NEI 99-01 considers an analog control and annunciators for the current fleet of Minutes.
 Operating MODE Applicability: Cold Shutdown, Refueling reactors.
-The US-APWR incorporates an advanced Operating Mode Applicability: Cold Shutdown, Refueling Emergency Action Level Threshold: aigital instrumentation and control system.
-Guidance provided in NEI 07-01, Rev. 0, was used to develop #το Ιοςς of divital 187 for the US ADMP The divital Example Emergency Action Level Threshold: 1.
-UNPLANNED Loss of all PSMS, PCMS, and DAS digital monitoring and control function for 15 minutes or the loss of uption record of the US-APWR, the uption I&C systems used in the US-APWR are comparable to the Westinghouse AP1000 specifically addressed Note: The Emergency Director should not wait until the longer. lin NEI 07-01. applicable time has elapsed, but should declare the Differences: event as soon as it is determined that the condition will likely exceed the applicable time.
-The Emergency Director note was not included.
+The US-APWR incorporates an advanced Operating Mode Applicability: Cold Shutdown, Refueling ing Emergency Action Level Threshold: piglial instruction and control system.
+Guidance provided in NEI 07-01, Rev. 0, was used to develop the loss of divital 18.0 for the 115-ADMP.
+The divital Example Emergency Action Level Threshold: 1.
+UNPLANNED Loss of all PSMS, PCMS, and DAS digital monitoring and control function for 15 minutes or Its cost of agrical race for the US-APWR are comparable I&C systems used in the US-APWR are comparable to the Westinghouse AP1000 specifically addressed Note: The Emergency Director should not wait until the he longer. in NEI 07-01. applicable time has elapsed, but should declare the Differences: event as soon as it is determined that the condition will likely exceed the applicable time. ine Emergency Director note was not included.
 This is procedural information incorporated in training.
-UNPLANNED Loss of [Site specific] Digital Monitoring and Control Functions for 15 minutes or longer.
+UNPLANNED Loss of [Site specific] Digital Monitoring and Control Functions for 15 minutes or longer. or